LIAAD/Time-Matters/README.md

 <p align="center">
   <img src="http://www.ccc.ipt.pt/~ricardo/images/nContextualWindow1.jpg" width="250">
 </p>
 By looking at the picture, we can observe three segments (for instance, three sentences, in case we are working with a single document, or three documents should we be working with multiple documents).
-In the picture, `x` and `y` represent two different terms, and `n` represent the n-contextual window distance between them.
+In the picture, x and y represent two different terms, and n represent the n-contextual window distance between them.

-In our work, similarities between terms are computed using [Dice coefficient](https://www.jstor.org/stable/1932409?seq=1#page_scan_tab_contents) as follows:
+<br>In our work, similarities between terms are computed using [Dice coefficient](https://www.jstor.org/stable/1932409?seq=1#page_scan_tab_contents) as follows:
 <p align="center">
   <img src="http://www.ccc.ipt.pt/~ricardo/images/DICE1.jpg" width="200">
 </p>